[SDKs] There is no way to silence arv-put and arv-get

 --no-progress flag would produce the desired outcome.

-#5 Updated by Lucas Di Pentima 11 months ago
+#5 Updated by Lucas Di Pentima over 4 years ago

 Updates at 03eee1573